 I recommend setting aside at least an hour to wander around the booths, since there is so much to choose from!
 Also, don’t forget your reusable shopping bags.
-Read more about Blue Genie in our recent article.

-German Christmas MarketGerman Christmas Market feels more like a festival rather than an art fair.
-You’ll find handcrafted items from Germany while enjoying traditional German music, Glühwein (hot spiced wine), apple cider and German baked goods.
+German-Texan Annual Christmas Market feels more like a festival rather than an art fair.
+You’ll find handcrafted items from Germany, while enjoying traditional German music, Glühwein (hot spiced wine), apple cider, and German baked goods.

-Gruene Market Days
+Gruene Christmas Market Days

-Gruene Market Days are held every month just north of New Braunfels.
+Gruene Market Days is held every month just north of New Braunfels.
 During the month of December, the market takes on a holiday theme.
 Featuring more than 100 artisans, you’ll find an abundance of unique gifts, from handcrafted items to Texas foods.

-Dec.
-5–6 from 10 a.m.-5 p.m. at Gruene Historic District – Website
+Gruene Historic District – Website

-Cherrywood Art FairThe Cherrywood Art Fair is the longest-running non-profit art fair in East Austin!
-You can literally spend all day at the fair and not get bored with all the vendors, music and family events taking place over the weekend.
+Cherrywood Art Fair is the longest-running nonprofit art fair in east Austin.
+You can literally spend a whole day at the fair without getting bored of all the vendors, music, and family events taking place.

 Hutto Downtown Christmas Fair